Insider Tips From Local Experts

 Challenging ascents and stunning views reward rock climbers in the Preserve.
 Popular spots include Tom’s Thumb, Sven’s Slab and Granite Ballroom.

-Never-ending Cacti & Critters Abound
+Cacti & Critters

 Desert Hiking